shqking/safe-dse-gcc/README.md

 From the log we can see that,

-- No message about whether a memory scrubbing operation would be removed by compiler, is provided at the <u>compilation</u> phase by `Scrubbing Finder`
+- None message whether one certain memory scrubbing operation would be removed by compilers, is provided at the <u>compilation</u> phase by `Scrubbing Finder`.
-- At <u>runtime</u> phase, `Scrubbing Finder` dumps how many bytes it prevents the compiler from removing.
+- At <u>runtime</u> phase, `Scrubbing Finder` can dump how many bytes it prevents the compiler from removing.

 Note that the implementation details of `Scrubbing Finder` can be found in `Scrubbing-Safe-DSE/lib/Transforms/Scalar/DeadStoreElimination.cpp` if you are interested in.